CynthiaKoopman/Reinforcement-Learning/README.md

 # Reinforcement Learning
 Easy Implementation of selected Reinforcement Learning Algorithms for using Pytorch and for now only Cartpole environment from OpenAI gym.
-Every experiment includes the code (.py) and an execution example ().
+Every experiment includes the code (.py) and an execution example (.ipynb).

 Included:
 * Vanilla Policy Gradient (REINFORCE)